JIANG-HAOLIN/smart_sensor_fusion/README.md

     * override hydra arguments example: `python train.py 'task_name="override_args"'` (check [here](https://hydra.cc/docs/advanced/override_grammar/basic/))
     * manipulate hydra config using command line: `python train.py --config-name config_transpose` (check [here](https://hydra.cc/docs/advanced/hydra-command-line-flags/))
     * manipulate hydra config and override hydra args: `python train.py --config-name config_transpose 'task_name="override_args"'`
+* #2 About where datasets are saved and specifying the path to the folder:
+  * the default path to data folder is: '/fs/scratch/rng_cr_bcai_dl_students/jin4rng/data' for both my laptop and cluster, if your data are store on a different location, please override the data_folder_path by add the following flag when running train.py:
+    * data_folder_path='...' if using IDEs like pycharm or 'data_folder_path="..."' if running in terminal